 If the current in the coil is reversed, the direction of deflecting torque will be reversed because of the field produced by the permanent magnets remains the same.
-This will give a wrong direction of rotation thus the instrument cannot be used on AC, permanent magnet moving coil instruments can be used only on DC.
+This will give a wrong direction of rotation thus the instrument cannot be used on AC, permanent magnet moving coil instruments can be used for the measurement of DC only.

 - Very effective and reliable.